snowmead/code-execute/README.md

 ```
 ````

-It's important to note that the discord bot expects both keywords `run` and the specific programming language you wish to run within your code block `go`
+It's important to note that the discord bot expects both keywords `run` and the specific programming language you wish to run within your code block

 The discord bot will return a reply message with the output of the code and with a *Run* button that allows the user to execute their code as many times as they wish.
 This gives the user the possibility to modify their code and re-execute their code.